MicrosoftDocs/azure-reference-other/stream-analytics-query-language/cast-azure-stream-analytics.md

 ---

 # CAST (Azure Stream Analytics)
-Converts an expression of one data type to another within the supported types in Stream Analytics Query Language.
+Converts an expression of one data type to another within the supported [data types](data-types-azure-stream-analytics.md) in Stream Analytics Query Language.

 If the conversion cannot be performed, the function fails and causes the job to stop.
-For example, the clause `CAST ('this is a string' AS bigint)` results in a job failure since the input string cannot be converted into a bigint data type.
-To avoid type cast failures, use [TRY_CAST](try-cast-azure-stream-analytics.md) instead.
+For example, the clause `CAST ('this is a string' AS bigint)` results in a job failure since the input string cannot be converted into the `bigint` data type.
+To avoid type cast failures, use [TRY_CAST](try-cast-azure-stream-analytics.md) function instead.

 **Syntax**